SriniG-GitHub/BackbaseAssignment/README.md

 # Automation UI testing framework with Selenium

-Example skeleton for quick start with Selenium WebDriver and TestNG.
+This project is part of Backbase Assignment with Selenium WebDriver and TestNG.

 ## Dependencies
 - Java